DETAILED ACTION

 pressurizing a piston (36) in a direction from the inlet to an outlet (lower opening) and moving the input thermoelectric material in a discharge pipe (32) including a plurality of stages (D1-D6) whose cross-sectional areas are progressively decreased from the inlet to the outlet, and

 extruding the input thermoelectric material to the outlet [see figure 3; 2nd paragraph on pg.
-5 of translation],
+5 of translation.

-Therefore it would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to modify the nozzle of Ito et al to include heaters and temperature sensors at each stage, as taught by Sudo, in order to maintain the temperature of the material to be uniform during the extruding process.
+Therefore it would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to modify the nozzle of Ito et al to include heaters at each stage, as taught by Sudo, in order to maintain the temperature of the material to be uniform during the extruding process.

 Conclusion